 Find answers to common questions about health insurance coverage and undergraduate travel requirements.

 International Health Insurance

-Am I required to enroll in GeoBlue if I am a citizen or dual citizen of some other country?
+Am I required to enroll in GeoBlue if I am a citizen of my destination?

 No, if all of the following apply: